fncbook/fnc/chapter8/minrescg.md

 ```{index} convergence rate; linear
 ```

 The bound for a definite matrix is better, as the next theorem shows.
 The upper bound {eq}`minres-conv` on the residual obeys a linear convergence rate.
 As the product $\kappa_+\kappa_-$ grows, the rate of this convergence approaches 1.
-Hence the presence of eigenvalues close to the origin (relative to the max eigenvalues) is expected to force a slower convergence.
+Hence, the presence of eigenvalues close to the origin (relative to the max eigenvalues) is expected to force a slower convergence.

 ::::{prf:example}
 Suppose $\mathbf{A}$ has $\kappa_+=60$ and $\kappa_-=15$.
 Then to achieve a guaranteed reduction in the relative residual of $10^{-3}$, we require